 MHI hosts a semi-annual grant workshop series on topics designed to assist faculty in successfully applying for DoD medical research grants.
 Topic areas include an introduction to the basic framework of the DoD and issues of military relevancy, how to construct a DoD research pre-proposal and full proposal, and how to properly execute grants.
 Workshops are listed in our events section as scheduled.
 Usually a workshop is hosted in the fall and the spring.

-MHI hosts a semi-annual Distinguished Lecture in Military Health.
+MHI hosts a series of Distinguished Lectures in Military Health.
 Past speakers include Dr. Charles Figley who spoke about Compassion Fatigue in a caregiver context and Dr. Dale Smith who spoke about the history of military medicine.
 Lecturers also provide educational opportunities across all the schools, in addition to their university-wide lecture.
 Please link to our blog for more details and photos.
 Scheduled lectures will appear in the events section of our website.

 MHI sponsors pilot translational research projects in areas related to military health.
 Current pilot projects have included topics such as PTSD and Trauma.
 Visit our Research page for more information on our current pilot projects.
-To inquire about how to apply please complete the contact us section of the site.
+To inquire about how to apply please contact us.